Matthew of Aquasparta

-Matthew of Aquasparta (Matteo di Aquasparta; 1240 – 29 October 1302) was an Italian Friar Minor and scholastic philosopher.
+Matthew of Aquasparta (Matteo di Aquasparta; c.
+1240 – 29 October 1302) was an Italian Friar Minor and scholastic philosopher.
 He was elected Minister General of the Order.

 Life

 Born in Acquasparta, Umbria, he was a member of the Bentivenghi family, to which belonged his fellow Franciscan, Cardinal Bentivenga dei Bentivenghi, bishop of Albano (died 1290).
 Matthew entered the Franciscan Order at Todi, took the degree of Master of Theology at Paris, and taught also for a time at Bologna.

 Friar John Peckham having become Archbishop of Canterbury in 1279, Matteo was in 1280 made Peckham's successor as Lector sacri Palatii apostolici, i.e. he was appointed reader (teacher) of theology to the papal Curia.
 In 1287 the General Chapter of the Order held at Montpellier elected him Minister General in succession to Arlotto of Prato.

 When Girolamo Masci of Ascoli, who had previously been Minister General of the Franciscan Order, became pope as Nicholas IV, 15 February 1288, he created Matthew cardinal with the titulus of San Lorenzo in Damaso that May.
 After this Matteo was made Cardinal Bishop of Porto, and penitentiarius major (Grand Penitentiary).
 He still, however, retained the direction of the Order until the chapter of 1289.
 Matthew had summoned this chapter to meet at Assisi, but Nicholas IV caused it to be held in his presence at Rieti; here Raymond Gaufredi, a native of Provence, was elected Minister General.

 As Minister General of the Order, Matthew maintained a moderate, middle course; among other things he reorganized the studies pursued in the order.
 In the quarrel between Pope Boniface VIII and the Colonna family, from 1297 onwards, he strongly supported the pope, both in official memorials and in public sermons.
 Pope Boniface appointed him, both in 1297 and 1300, to important embassies to Lombardy, the Romagna, and to Guelph Florence, where the Neri and Bianchi Guelph factions were violently at issue with each other.

 In 1301 Matthew returned to Florence, following Charles of Valois, but neither peace nor reconciliation was brought about.
 The Blacks finally obtained the upper hand, and the chief Whites were obliged to go into exile; among these was the poet Dante.
-In a famous passage of the Divina Commedia (Paradiso, XII, 124-26), Dante certainly speaks as a partisan of the Bianchi against Matthew of Aquasparta, calling Cardinal Matthew a sodomite.
-Matthew, however, had died before this, on 28 October, 1302.
+In a famous passage of the Divina Commedia (Paradiso, XII, 124–26), Dante certainly speaks as a partisan of the Bianchi against Matthew of Aquasparta, calling Cardinal Matthew a sodomite.
+Matthew, however, had died before this, on 28 October 1302.
 He was buried in Rome, in the Franciscan church of Santa Maria in Aracoeli, where his monument is still to be seen.